 Homesickness often occurs during freshman year because you feel uncomfortable and out of place in your new surroundings.
 You long for home because at home, you’re sure of yourself and how you fit into the world around you.
 The discomfort of not knowing everything and everyone around you can catch you off guard at college, but actively working at getting comfortable and developing a routine for yourself can curb your homesick feelings.

-Erin Smith, Campus Correspondent for HC Towson, had this experience.
+Erin Smith of HC Towson had this experience.
 “I was so used to being someone that everyone knew in high school that I didn't realize I actually had to reach out and make friends,” she says.
 “Once I came out of my shell and got involved with some organizations, it was so much more relaxing and I started to feel at home in school,” she says.

 There are a number of different ways you can occupy your time to build a routine and stop feeling lonely.
 Look into volunteering opportunities on campus, campus politics, intramural sports and Greek life (some schools have two rushing seasons or continuous open bid, so you can join a sorority at multiple points in the year).
 Filling up your social calendar and hanging out with people who have similar interests as you will help you feel less lonely and help you make new friends!